-In addition, the Term Loan is secured by a lien on substantially all of our assets other than certain intellectual property assets and certain other excluded collateral, and it contains a minimum liquidity covenant and other covenants that include among other items: (i) limits on indebtedness, repurchase of stock from employees, officers and directors.
-The Company was in compliance with all applicable covenants as of June 30, 2022.
+In addition, the Term Loan was secured by a lien on substantially all of our assets other than certain intellectual property assets and certain other excluded collateral, and it contained a minimum liquidity covenant and other covenants that included among other items: (i) limits on indebtedness, repurchase of stock from employees, officers and directors.
+The Company was in compliance with all applicable covenants as of March 31, 2023 and December 31, 2022.